‘Jurassic World: Fallen Kingdom’ Plot Spoiled For Chris Pratt By ‘Spider-Man’ Star Tom Holland

 Before Jurassic World: Fallen Kingdom premiered in theaters this weekend, the film’s star Chris Pratt said the plot was ruined for him by Spider-Man: Homecoming franchise star Tom Holland.

-In an interview with Entertainment Weeklyfor their Sirius XM radio show, 38-year-old Pratt revealed that 22-year-old Holland knew the plot of Jurassic World: Fallen Kingdom before the actual star of the movie.
+In an interview with Entertainment Weekly for their Sirius XM radio show, 38-year-old Pratt revealed that 22-year-old Holland knew the plot of Jurassic World: Fallen Kingdom before the actual star of the movie.
 Holland developed a friendship with Jurassic World director J.A.
 Bayona after starring in his 2012 film, The Impossible.

 As Pratt tells it, Bayona shared the plot of Jurassic World: Fallen Kingdom with Holland who decided to spill the beans.
 Pratt was working on the film Guardians of the Galaxy Vol 2. on the same lot that Holland was filming Spider-Man: Homecoming.